jpsca/jx/docs/content/from-jinjax.md

 title: Migrating from JinjaX to Jx
 ---

-## Why jx?
+## Why Jx?

-jx is a reimagining of JinjaX that keeps the core idea; bringing React-style components to Jinja templates; while making several key improvements that result in clearer, more maintainable code.
+Jx is a reimagining of JinjaX that keeps the core idea; bringing React-style components to Jinja templates; while making several key improvements that result in clearer, more maintainable code.

 ## Philosophy: Explicit is Better Than Implicit

-The biggest change in jx is requiring **explicit imports**.
+The biggest change in Jx is requiring **explicit imports**.
 While JinjaX's auto-discovery feels convenient at first, explicit imports provide substantial benefits that become invaluable as your project grows.

 ## Key Differences